shaunc/ember-grid/README.md

 # Ember-Grid

-A Declarative data grid for ember.
+A Declarative Data Grid for ember that is scalable to millions of rows.
+Each cell can be defined simply and quickly or fully customised.

 [![Build Status](https://travis-ci.org/shaunc/ember-grid.svg?branch=master)](https://travis-ci.org/shaunc/ember-grid)